 A man who called himself Viejo Tanguero, translated as “Old Tangoer,” wrote an article published in Crítica, Buenos Aires’ popular newspaper, claiming the Tango was created as a parody dance by young campadritos, a variation of the popular Milonga that soon found its way to other districts in the city.

-From Buenos Aires, the dance had made its way to Paris in 1907 when entertainment agents from France discovered the dance while visiting South America.
+The history of Tango moves from Argentina to France.
+From Buenos Aires, the dance made its way to Paris in 1907 when European entertainment agents discovered the dance while visiting South America.

 According to Mark Knowles’ book, Ballroom dancer Maurice Mouvet claimed that he was “the first professional to perform this dance [the tango] in Paris,” in 1908 when he danced it with his partner Leona at the Café des Ambassadeurs.
 Mouvet explains that he had learned the tango from a group of South American boys who frequented Maxim’s and first introduced the daring dance there.